-Our net tangible book value as of March 26, 2010 was approximately \$193 million, or \$6.25 per ordinary share outstanding at that date.
+Our net tangible book value as of March 26, 2010 was approximately \$193.3 million, or \$6.25 per ordinary share outstanding at that date.
 Net tangible book value per ordinary share is determined by dividing our net tangible book value by the number of outstanding ordinary shares.
 Our net tangible book value is determined by subtracting the value of our intangible assets and total liabilities from our total assets.
-Dilution is determined by subtracting the as adjusted net tangible book value per ordinary share from the assumed initial public offering price per ordinary share.
+Dilution is determined by subtracting the as adjusted net tangible book value per ordinary share from the initial public offering price per ordinary share.

-Without taking into account any other changes in such net tangible book value after March 26, 2010, other than to give effect to our sale of 2,830,000 ordinary shares in this offering at an assumed initial public offering price of \$13.00 per ordinary share, which is the mid-point of the estimated public offering price range shown on the cover page of this prospectus, with estimated net proceeds of \$31.8 million after deducting underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of March 26, 2010 would have been \$225.1 million, or \$6.67 per ordinary share.
-This represents an immediate increase in as adjusted net tangible book value of \$0.42 per ordinary share to existing shareholders and an immediate dilution in as adjusted net tangible book value of \$6.33 per ordinary share to new investors in this offering.
+Without taking into account any other changes in such net tangible book value after March 26, 2010, other than to give effect to our sale of 2,830,000 ordinary shares in this offering at an initial public offering price of \$10.00 per ordinary share, with estimated net proceeds of \$23.9 million after deducting underwriting discounts and commissions and estimated offering expenses, our as adjusted net tangible book value as of March 26, 2010 would have been \$217.3 million, or \$6.43 per ordinary share.
+This represents an immediate increase in as adjusted net tangible book value of \$0.18 per ordinary share to existing shareholders and an immediate dilution in as adjusted net tangible book value of \$3.57 per ordinary share to new investors in this offering.